 Under the Costa Rican Income Tax Law, income from transactions carried out abroad may be regarded as non-Costa Rican-source income and then not subject to income taxes.

-Please note that these corporate income tax (CIT) brackets are annually updated, to coincide with the fiscal year.
-However, one must consider that under the tax reform approved in December 2018, the tax authorities changed the fiscal year so it matches the calendar year.
+Please note that these corporate income tax (CIT) brackets are annually updated to coincide with the fiscal year.

-In the new Law enforceable as of 1 July 2019, a new tariff scale was established for legal persons whose gross income does not exceed the sum of CRC 109,032,000 during the fiscal period:
+The following tariff scale applies for legal persons whose gross income does not exceed the sum of CRC 122,145,000 during the fiscal period:

 In addition, the following exemptions are established for micro and small businesses registered with the Ministry of Economy, Industry, and Commerce (MEIC) or with the Ministry of Agriculture and Livestock (MAG):